Monotone Missing Data: A Blessing and a Curse: Introduction

 In this paper, we consider missing data models represented by directed acyclic graphs (DAGs) and scenarios where the assumption of a monotonic relationship between response indicators enables us to identify distributions of interest that would otherwise be nonidentifiable, and the converse, where the same assumption renders otherwise identifiable distributions nonidentifiable.
 To the best of our knowledge, there are no previous graphical criteria or algorithms for determining identifiability or nonidentifiability of the missing data distribution under monotone missing data in nonparametric MNAR settings for missing data DAGs.

-The identifiability of the missing data distribution is directly linked to the applicability of multiple imputation \citep{karvanen2024multipleimputationlawidentifiability}.
-The imputations are drawn from conditional distributions where the values of some conditioning variables could be missing.
-In a nonidentified model, some of these conditional distributions will be nonidentifiable as well.
-Multiple imputation has been developed under the MAR assumption \citep{rubin1987multiple,seaman2013meant,vanbuuren2018flexible} but it has been also successfully applied in some (identifiable) MNAR cases \citep{galimard2016multiple, hammon2020multiple, beesley2021multiple, munoz2024multiple}.
-We demonstrate that the monotonicity may be crucial for the applicability of multiple imputation in both positive and negative ways.

 The rest of the paper is organized as follows.
 Section~\ref{sec:notation} introduces the notation and the relevant definitions.
 Section~\ref{sec:missing} considers missing data models and monotone missingness.
 Section~\ref{sec:identifiability} discusses identifiability in missing data models and the applicability of previous identifiability results for nonmonotone missingness under monotone missingness.
 Sections~\ref{sec:gain} and \ref{sec:loss} present new results for identifiability and nonidentifiability under monotone missingness, respectively.
-Multiple imputation under monotonicity is also explored via examples in these two sections.
 Section~\ref{sec:discussion} concludes the paper with a discussion.